 Will I be providing treatment?

-You are only asked to evaluate the conditions specifically documented on the veteran’s Disability Benefit Questionnaire (DBQ).
-No treatment is required unless in an emergent situation.
+You are only asked to evaluate the conditions specifically documented on the Veteran’s Disability Benefit Questionnaire (DBQ).
+No treatment shall be rendered unless it is an emergency situation.

 How long does it take to join Federal Guardian's network and begin seeing patients?

-Onboarding and credentialing can usually be completed within a few weeks.
+Depending on provider responsiveness, onboarding and credentialing can usually be completed within a month.

 What are the requirements to join Federal Guardian's network?